fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmNetworkSecurityRuleConfig.md

 This command gets a network security group named NSG01 in ResourceGroup03, and then passes it to the current cmdlet.
 The command retrieves the default rule named AllowInternetOutBound from that group.

-### Example 2: Retrieving a network security rule config using only the name
+### Example 2: Retrieve a network security rule config using only the name

 ```
 PS C:\> Get-AzureRmNetworkSecurityGroup -Name  "NSG01" -ResourceGroupName ResourceGroup03 | Get-AzureRmNetworkSecurityRuleConfig -Name "rdp-rule"
 ```

 This command gets a network security group named NSG01 in ResourceGroup03, and then passes it to the current cmdlet.
 The command retrieves user defined rule named rdp-rule from that group.

 ## PARAMETERS